PoisotLab/ms_metaweb_transfer/manuscript.md

 as every trait/dimension added to the t-SVD has an *additive* effect to the one before it.
 The Brownian motion algorithm returns the *average* value of the trait, and its upper and lower bounds.
-Because we do not estimate other parameters of the traits distributions, we considered that every species trait is represented as a uniform distribution between these bounds.
+Because we do not estimate other parameters of the traits' distributions, we considered that every species trait is represented as a uniform distribution between these bounds.
 Therefore, the inferred left and right sub-spaces for the Canadian species pool ($\hat{\mathcal{L}}$ and $\hat{\mathcal{R}}$) have entries that are